Zubax/zubax_serial_updater/README.md

 Simple cross-platform GUI application to update MCU firmware via serial port.

-Put the firmware binary into the current directory, making sure that its extension is `.bin`.
+Put the binaries into the current directory, making sure that their extension is `.bin`.
-When started, the application will pick up first available `*.bin` file from its local directory/package.
+When started, the application will pick all available `*.bin` files from its local directory/package, making them available for choice from a drop-down list.

 ## Linux